-- Acquires working knowledge of manipulating genes and techniques involved in the process (CO1). - Obtains knowledge about design of a fermentor, kinetics of growth and product formation (CO2). - To prepare competent E.coli cells. - To perform Southern Blot for identification of abiotic stress tolerant gene - To perform DNA amplification using PCR.
+- Acquires working knowledge of manipulating genes and techniques involved in the process (CO1). - Obtains knowledge about design of a fermentor, kinetics of growth and product formation (CO2).

 - 1. A manual of Industrial Microbiology and Biotechnology by Demain A.L. - 2.
 Immobilization of enzymes and cells: Methods in Biotechnology by Bickerstaff G.F. - 3.
 Biotechnology: A laboratory course by Becker J.M. - 4.
-Molecular Cloning: A laboratory manual Vals.
-1-3, Sambrook, J. - 5.
+Green, M. R., & Sambrook, J. Molecular Cloning: a Laboratory Manual.
+Cold Spring Harbor, NY: Cold Spring Harbor Laboratory Press. - 5.
 Lab manual in Biochemistry by J. Jayaraman, Wiley Eastern Limited - 6.
 Biochemistry A lab course by J. M. Becker, Academic Press.